knorrie/network-examples/bgp-contd/README.md

     root@R1:/# tc qdisc add dev ebgp_r10 root netem delay 100ms root@R10:/# tc qdisc add dev ebgp_r1 root netem delay 100ms

-## Moving traffic around
+## Playing with redundant paths

-Having redundancy in the network has the advantage that the network can survive a partial outage, which can be either planned (maintenance) or unplanned (failure of a component).
+Having redundancy in the network has the advantage that the network can survive a partial outage, which can be either planned (maintenance) or unplanned (failure of a component):

 ![BGP network with an inactive path](/bgp-contd/bgp-redundancy-ibgp-r0-r1.png)

+### Moving around traffic

 By disabling the BGP session on `R0` towards `R11`, we can force traffic between `AS65000` and `AS65010` to choose the route over `R1` and `R10` instead: